-Finally, strong leadership by public health directors and CHS administrators was cited as important for creating an environment within the LHD, as well as with the CHBs, which was positioned for success.
+Strong leadership by public health directors and CHS administrators was cited as important for creating an environment that contributed to success.
 Not surprisingly, previous analysis has linked higher levels of QI culture to LHDs having health directors or CHS administrators with higher levels of authority within their jurisdictions.